kevinguo-ed/azure-docs/articles/azure-web-pubsub/concept-service-internals.md

 The detailed REST API protocol is defined [here][rest].

 ### Summary
 You may have noticed that the *event handler role* handles communication from the service to the server while *the manager role* handles communication from the server to the service.
-So combing the two roles, the data flow between service and server looks as similar to below, using HTTP protocol:
+So combining the two roles, the data flow between service and server looks as similar to below, using HTTP protocol:

 ![Diagram showing the Web PubSub service bi-directional workflow.](./media/concept-service-internals/http-service-server.png)